xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - ![](Images/19.png)
   - As you can see in the above image, we turned the FC layer into a Conv layer using a convolution with the width and height of the filter is the same as the width and height of the input.
 - **Convolution implementation of sliding windows**:
-  - First lets consider that the Conv net you trained is like this (No FC all is conv layers):
+  - First let‘s consider that the Conv net you trained is like this (No FC all is conv layers):
     - ![](Images/20.png)
   - Say now we have a 16 x 16 x 3 image that we need to apply the sliding windows in.
 By the normal implementation that have been mentioned in the section before this, we would run this Conv net four times each rectangle size will be 16 x 16.
   - The convolution implementation will be as follows:
     - ![](Images/21.png)
   - Simply we have feed the image into the same Conv net we have trained.
   - The left cell of the result "The blue one" will represent the the first sliding window of the normal implementation.
 The other cells will represent the others.
-  - Its more efficient because it now shares the computations of the four times needed.
+  - It’s more efficient because it now shares the computations of the four times needed.
   - Another example would be:
     - ![](Images/22.png)
-  - This example has a total of 16 sliding windows that shares the computation together.
+  - This example has a total of 64 sliding windows that shares the computation together.
   - [[Sermanet et al., 2014, OverFeat: Integrated recognition, localization and detection using convolutional networks]](https://arxiv.org/abs/1312.6229)
 - The weakness of the algorithm is that the position of the rectangle wont be so accurate.
 Maybe none of the rectangles is exactly on the object you want to recognize.
+And the perfect bounding box is not square.
   - ![](Images/23.png)
-  - In red, the rectangle we want and in blue is the required car rectangle.
+  - In red, the rectangle we want but in blue is the required car rectangle.

 ### Bounding Box Predictions